michaniets/french-childes/README.md

 ```

-## Merge CoNLL-U codings with CSV
+### Merge CoNLL-U codings with CSV

-Example: The following command takes the CoNLL-U file as input and merges it with the CSV referenced by _--merge_.
-The output will be written to childes-all.cha.tagged.coded.csv
+Example: The following command takes the CoNLL-U file as input and merges the codings with the CSV referenced by _--merge_.
+The output will be written to _*.coded.csv_.
+The attribute-value pair of the coding will become column header and column value.

 ```{shell}
 dql.py --merge childes-all.cha.tagged.csv childes-all.coded.conllu [--code_head]